 There are some of us that have already taken gardening as a hobby for years already, but there are many that are just beginning to learn the complex process of gardening and taking care of plants.
 If you are one of these beginners in gardening, then you may not be familiar with the word “composting.”
 While most newbies are unfamiliar with the said word, it is actually one of the most important terms that you need to learn about before you even start planting flowers and other types of plants.
+In fact, there’s a type of gardening called winter gardening that will surely can be useful to learn about as well.
 Here are things that you need to know about composting to learn more about this important process.
 According to the experts from Good Housekeeping Institute, following are tips for making composting work for you regardless of the place you live.

 What is Composting?